worldfizzy9/soundness-layer/soundness-cli/README.md

 ### Listing Key Pairs

-To view all stored key pairs:
+To view all stored key pairs and their associated public keys:

 ```bash
 soundness-cli list-keys
 ```

-This will display all available key pairs and their associated public keys.

 ### Sending Proofs